 How to Get a $4,000 Loan

-Key Loan Terms
+Key Loan Terms (What the Contract Actually Says)

 Prepayment penalty.
 A fee for paying off your loan early.
 Most major banks and prime/near-prime online lenders have dropped this practice.
 It still shows up in the bad-credit segment and among some automated micro-lenders.
-Before you sign, scan the actual contract for "early payoff" or "prepayment" language.
+Before you sign, scan the actual contract for early payoff or prepayment language.

 What "No Credit Check" Actually Means